Evade ChatGPT Detectors via A Single Space: Conclusion

 \section{Conclusion}

-In this paper, we have examined the efficacy of ChatGPT detectors and the implications of AI-generated content misuse.
-Our findings challenge the traditional understanding of the distributional gaps between human-generated and AI-generated content, revealing that detectors may not primarily rely on semantic and stylistic differences.

-We have demonstrated a simple evasion strategy by adding an extra space character before a random comma in AI-generated content, which significantly reduces the detection rate.
+In this paper, we have examined the efficacy of ChatGPT detectors and the implications of AI-generated text misuse.
+Our findings challenge the traditional understanding of the distributional gaps between human-generated and AI-generated text, revealing that detectors may not primarily rely on semantic and stylistic differences.
+We have demonstrated a simple evasion strategy by adding an extra space character before a random comma in AI-generated text, which significantly reduces the detection rate.
 We verify its effectiveness on a variety of benchmarks and detectors.
+We also explain its effect by revealing the token mutation phenomenon.
 Our observations underscore the challenges faced in developing robust and deployable ChatGPT detectors for open environments.
-The current detectors may be overly dependent on the coherence of content generated by ChatGPT, and our work highlights the need for further research in constructing more robust detectors for real-world open environments.
-By scrutinizing the limitations of existing detectors, we can better understand the potential pitfalls of AI-generated content and work towards a more secure and trustworthy AI ecosystem.